savannahostrowski/gruyere/README.md

 ## Features

 - 🎨 Beautiful gradient UI with rich colors
-- 🔍 Filter processes by command name
+- 🔍 Filter processes by command name, port, or user
+- 📱 Clean app names by default, with optional `--details` flag to show full command strings
 - ⌨️ Vim-style navigation (j/k) or arrow keys
 - 💀 Kill processes with confirmation dialog
 - 📄 Pagination for many processes

 ## Requirements

-- macOS or Linux (uses `lsof`)
+- macOS, Linux, or Windows
+- Python 3.13+

+**Note:** On macOS, the program will run without elevated privileges but will only show processes owned by the current user.
+For system-wide process information, run with `sudo`.
+On Windows, you may need to run as Administrator to see all processes.

 ## License